 The amount of alcohol you drink can affect you during and after your surgery.
-It’s important that you talk with your healthcare providers about your alcohol intake so that we can plan your care.
+It’s important to talk with your healthcare providers about how much alcohol you drink.
+This will help us plan your care.

-- Stopping alcohol suddenly can cause seizures, delirium, and death.
-If we know you are at risk for these complications, we can prescribe medication to help prevent them.
+- If you stop drinking alcohol suddenly, it can cause seizures, delirium, and death.
+If we know you’re at risk for these complications, we can prescribe medications to help keep them from happening.

-- If you use alcohol regularly, you may be at risk for other complications during and after surgery.
+- If you drink alcohol regularly, you may be at risk for other complications during and after your surgery.
 These include bleeding, infections, heart problems, and a longer hospital stay.

-- Be honest with your healthcare provider about how much alcohol you drink.
+- Be honest with your healthcare providers about how much alcohol you drink.

 - Try to stop drinking alcohol once your surgery is planned.
-If you develop a headache, nausea, increased anxiety, or cannot sleep after you stop drinking, tell your doctor right away.
+If you develop a headache, nausea (feeling like you’re going to throw up), increased anxiety, or cannot sleep after you stop drinking, tell your healthcare provider right away.
 These are early signs of alcohol withdrawal and can be treated.

 - Tell your healthcare provider if you cannot stop drinking.

-- Ask us any questions you have about drinking and surgery.
+- Ask your healthcare provider questions about drinking and surgery.
 As always, all of your medical information will be kept confidential.

-People who smoke can have breathing problems when they have surgery.
+If you smoke, you can have breathing problems when you have surgery.
 Stopping even for a few days before surgery can help.
-If you smoke, your nurse will refer you to our Tobacco Treatment Program.
-You can also reach the program at 212-610-0507.
+Your healthcare provider will refer you to our Tobacco Treatment Program if you smoke.
+You can also reach the program by calling 212-610-0507.

-Sleep apnea is a common breathing disorder that causes a person to stop breathing for short periods of time while sleeping.
+Sleep apnea is a common breathing disorder that causes you to stop breathing for short periods of time while sleeping.
 The most common type is obstructive sleep apnea (OSA).
-With OSA, the airway becomes completely blocked during sleep.
-It can cause serious problems during and after surgery.
+With OSA, your airway becomes completely blocked during sleep.
+OSA can cause serious problems during and after surgery.

 Please tell us if you have sleep apnea or if you think you might have it.
-If you use a breathing machine (such as a CPAP) for sleep apnea, bring it with you the day of your surgery.
+If you use a breathing device (such as a CPAP device) for sleep apnea, bring it with you the day of your surgery.

-Before your surgery, you will have an appointment for presurgical testing (PST).
-The date, time, and location of your PST appointment will be printed on the appointment reminder from your surgeon’s office.
-You can eat and take your usual medications the day of your PST appointment.
+Before your surgery, you’ll have an appointment for presurgical testing (PST).
+The date, time, and location will be printed on the appointment reminder from your surgeon’s office.
+It’s helpful to bring the following things to your PST appointment:

-- A list of all the medications you are taking, including patches and creams.
+- A list of all the medications you’re taking, including prescription and over-the-counter medications, patches, and creams.

 - Results of any tests done outside of MSK, such as a cardiac stress test, echocardiogram, or carotid doppler study.